HarbingTarbl/WebGLJSONExport/README.md

 WebGLJSONExport
 ===============

 A quick and dirty model to json exporter made for with ease of import into a WebGL page in mind.
-Backed by Assimp and LibJSON.